JimmyTran1206/FoodTruckProject/README.md

 At this stage, the program assumes that the users make correct inputs and does not attempt to correct the user inputs by throwing exceptions and suggestions.

 ### Lessons Learned
-Object-Oriented-Programming (OOP) is a big concept including four main principles: abtraction, polymorphism, inheritance, and encapsulation.
+Object-Oriented-Programming (OOP) is a big concept including four main principles: abstraction, polymorphism, inheritance, and encapsulation.
 Java implement objects, data and functionality by organizing the codes into classes, fields, and methods.
-This projects demonstrate the encapsulation principles in OOP by using Jva classes with private fields and various accessing methods.
+This projects demonstrate the encapsulation principles in OOP by using Java classes with private fields and various accessing methods.